mihisg/NewerSMBW_stuff/README.md

     target_func: 'SGarcNameList'
 ```
 The ```src_addr_pal``` is calculated with ```0x8031AB4C + SPRITEID_IN_HEX * 0x4```.
 So in our case it's ```0x8031AE04```(Sprite id ```174 = 0xAE```)

+## Adjusting data by using the ```patch``` hook

+This hook lets you replace custom bytes in the game.
+It can be used to change the values of an Entity such like the spawningoffset.